-I have lived in the land of kimchi, walked the soil of its origin and tasted many different varieties of it.
+I have lived on the land of kimchi, walked the soil of its origin and tasted many different varieties of it.

 My memories of South Korea are of the warmest; possibly they were the happiest times.

 For a long time after my departure, I dreamed of going back there.
-For the strangest reason, it felt like I didn’t spend enough time there and something paramount was left behind.
+For the uncanny reasons, it felt like I didn’t spend enough time there and something paramount was left behind.

 I missed my friends, people, and that incredible, deep sense of cultural pride South Koreans carry.

-I had tried kimchi long before I went living in South Korea, but it was in South Korea where I learned to appreciate it.
+I had tried kimchi long before I went to live in South Korea, but it was in South Korea where I learned to appreciate it.

 There are many varieties of kimchi.
 Vegetables such as radishes, cucumbers, scallions and many other are pickles in kimchi sauce, the Napa cabbage kimchi being one of the renown.

 This is a very simple napa cabbage kimchi recipe.
 I think I might’ve broken a rule or two when making it.
-I didn’t cook the rice porridge and used brown rice flour in the place of white rice flour, and there is no fish paste in it or any little pickled fish that many recipes call for.
+I didn’t add any pickled fish or shrimp that many recipes call for.
 But despite omitting the above, the fish sauce still gave it plenty of fishy flavours and the taste was very authentic.

 Kimchi possesses many healing properties.
 The naturally occurring lactobacillus act as a gut healing force.
 And my favourite; the vitamins and antioxidants and healthy bacteria in kimchi encourage the production of collagen which aids in improving skin elasticity, delaying skin aging.